Is Creatine A Pre-Workout?

 Is Creatine a Pre-Workout?

-A pre-workout supplement is one that you take shortly before training to improve your performance, have better workouts, and make great progress in the long run.
+A pre-workout supplement is one that you take shortly before training to improve your performance, have better workouts, and make greater progress in the long run.
 Most pre-workout products on the market contain several ingredients, including citrulline malate, beta-alanine, and caffeine.
 (2)

 Many formulas also include a gram or two of creatine, so people often wonder if they should take the supplement before training for the best results.